|

 live for a few years, but as the members of a colony

-queen, a colony can outlast individual workers and
+a colony can outlast individual workers and soldiers.

-unlike corals or trees, termite mounds cannot be easily
+or trees, termite mounds cannot be easily dated by looking

-dated by looking at growth rings – because in many
+at growth rings – because in many colonies the termites

 http://www.environorth.org.au